Tigers play under the lights for first time on Friday at 6:30 p.m.

 First scrimmage slated for Tuesday at 4 p.m.

-A three-year letterwinner for Schoenrock's Tigers from 2007-09, Zach Clark begins his second season as an assistant and camps coordinator for the Memphis baseball team.
+A three-year letterwinner for Schoenrock's Tigers from 2007-09, Zach Clark begins his fourth season as an assistant and camps coordinator for the Memphis baseball team.

 "I am thrilled to have a former Tiger on our coaching staff," said Schoenrock.
 "Zach was well-respected by his teammates for his work ethic, passion and knowledge of the game.
 This is the first step in what I feel will be a brilliant coaching career.
 He is a great addition to our staff."